Skip to main content

 Browser compatibility

-The Javascript SDK v6 supports modern browsers.
+The JavaScript SDK v6 supports modern browsers.
 Check browser compatibility before initializing the SDK to ensure optimal user experience.

 Minimum supported versions